I am currently reading 1 Samuel about the story of David’s flight away from Saul, his king, who was also trying to kill him.

 I am amazed at how emotionally strong David was in the story.

 During this time, he was trying to escape from Saul, to whom he had been very faithful.
 His king was trying to kill him.
 He left everything he had and there was nothing to eat.
-He had to leave his best friend, position, and family behind…and yet according to verse 1 Samuel 22:2 when people came to him:
+He had to leave his best friend, position, and family behind…and yet according to this verse in 1 Samuel 22:2, when the people came to him:

 - he helped everyone who was in distress